 NANBF Women's Bodybuilding Guidelines

-Women’s Bodybuilding category is for women with more muscle than Women’s Physique, with emphasis on symmetry, muscularity, and presentation.
+Women’s Bodybuilding category is for women with more muscle than Fit Body, with emphasis on symmetry, muscularity, and presentation.
 It is not the largest, most muscular who wins, but the woman who possess the best symmetry, balance and proportion of both muscularity and conditioning.

 Competitors will compete in a two-piece suit and no shoes.
 The bottom of the suit must be v-shaped.
 No thongs are permitted.
 All suits must be in good taste.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
 The fronts of the suits should not be too low and must be constructed higher.
 Competitors may wear jewelry.